Wednesday, January 28, 2026

 Besides from these more quantitative measures that were discovered in the studies, concepts like test-ability and effectiveness were also explored.

-Finally, best practices was also examined in research question 3 (RQ3): What are common best practices of using automatic testing tools?
+Finally, some more qualitative aspects were examined in research question 3 (RQ3) that dealt with best practices: What are common best practices of using automatic testing tools?

-Where some of the key takeaways was: do not solely rely on automated testing (source).
+Where some of the key takeaways was: do not solely rely on automated testing.
 And combine tools.
+(See sources in the rapid review).

 Again, repeating the disclaimer: as this is a limited study the conclusions and the results may be limited as well.
 And this is merely a bachelor level study, yet I thought it might be an interesting source for both practitioners and researchers.